glauberm/americanas-product-scraper/README.md

 A very simple console application that scrapes product information from Americanas.

-## Installing
+## Installing the dependencies

-To install it, run the following command at the base folder:
+First, install the dependencies by running the following command at the base folder:

 ```bash
   npm install
 ```

-## Using it

-To use it, simply `require` the module and pass it a valid Americanas product URL:
+Then, simply `require` the module and pass it a valid Americanas product URL:

 ```js
   const getProduct = require('../americanas-product-scraper');